suryaherdiyanto/express-validator/README.md

 express.use(validation());
 ```

-### Validating request
+## Validating request
 When initial setup was done, the validator instance also available on `req` object.
-You can build your validation rule using `req.validator` instance.
+You can build your validation rule using `req.validator` object.
 for instance :
 ```javascript
 app.post('/validation', function(req, res) {